 3. Cross Sell And Up Sell

-Upsells and Cross sells have been known to increase AOV long before eCommerce, but for the skeptics, here’s a couple of statistics that should convince anyone to adopt this strategy
+Upsells and Cross-sells have been known to increase AOV long before eCommerce, but for the skeptics, here are a couple of statistics that should convince anyone to adopt this strategy

-- Amazon reported that 35% of their revenue comes from cross sell and up sell
+- Amazon reported that 35% of its revenue comes from cross-selling and up-sell

 - Forrester Research estimates that 10-30% of eCommerce revenues come from product recommendations.

 There are a few different forms of upsell and cross-sell as it relates to eCommerce.
 Let’s look at a few in more detail.